ILF Scotland

 National Minimum Wage (Northern Ireland)

 It is not a requirement to pay the National Minimum Wage to PAs who are self-employed, however, we would expect Recipients in receipt of ILF Scotland funding not to pay less than this minimum level.
 It is the responsibility of the employer to establish the correct employment status of a PA.
-Find further information here: Is your Personal Assistant Employed or Self-Employed? - Centre for Independent Living NI (cilni.org).
+Find further information from CILNI’s Purchasing Support from a Self-Employed Personal Assistant brochure at https://ilf.scot/go/cilni-pa.

 This is a complex area of law and we recommend that you take further advice if needed.